Improved health services for Darwin veterans

 Accessing a GP can often be difficult but finding one that understands the needs of veterans can be even harder.

-To solve this, veterans’ charity Mates4Mates and Veterans Medical Group have partnered to bring GP services to the Veteran and Family Wellbeing Centre in Palmerston then from the soon-to-be opening Mates4Mates Veteran and Family Wellbeing Centre in Stuart Park.
+To solve this, veterans’ charity Mates4Mates and Veterans Medical Group have partnered to bring GP services to the Mates4Mates Palmerston Interim Centre and then from the soon-to-be opening Mates4Mates Veterans & Family Wellbeing Centre in Stuart Park.

 Mates4Mates Northern Territory Regional Manager Ms Erin Leech said this new service is part of our commitment to supporting current and ex-serving Defence Force members and their families experiencing service-related physical injuries, mental health issues and isolation.